Washington Report on Middle East Affairs, July 2007, page 74

 Gaza’s turmoil came just in time to divert attention from long-awaited international pressure on Israel to resume peace talks.
 To ratchet up the chaos, Israel opened the Rafah border crossing from Egypt into Gaza—which Israel usually opens, briefly, twice a week, and in the past nine months has allowed to open on only 64 days—long enough to allow some 500 Fatah security forces trained in Egypt to stream into Gaza.
 Israeli helicopter gunships fired missiles at the southern Gaza Strip town of Rafah and destroyed Hamas security buildings in Gaza City.
 But—finally—Israel’s...

 Blank Check May Be Cancelled.

-While the Washington Report has been publishing articles for 25 years on the role played by the American Israel Public Affairs Committee (AIPAC) in shaping U.S. Mideast policy, mainstream U.S. media recently has joined the public discussion.
+While the Washington Report on Middle East Affairs, has been publishing articles for 25 years on the role played by the American Israel Public Affairs Committee (AIPAC) in shaping U.S. Mideast policy, mainstream U.S. media recently has joined the public discussion.
 Thanks to three recent breakthroughs, the U.S.-Israeli relationship is now drawing...

 Much-Needed Public Scrutiny.

 Professors John Mearsheimer of the University of Chicago and Stephen Walt of Harvard’s Kennedy School of Government wrote a paper arguing that pressure from the Israel lobby often causes Washington to set aside its own security to pursue the best interests of Israel.
 Former President Jimmy Carter opened debate with his superb book Palestine: Peace not Apartheid.
 And former AIPAC officials Steve Rosen and Keith Weissman have been charged under the Espionage Act with unlawful receipt and disclosure of national defense information.
 Americans finally are discussing AIPAC’s hold on our government.